Chapter 65. Generic WAL Records

 Although all built-in WAL-logged modules have their own types of WAL records, there is also a generic WAL record type, which describes changes to pages in a generic way.
-This is useful for extensions that provide custom access methods, because they cannot register their own WAL redo routines.
+This is useful for extensions that provide custom access methods.

 The API for constructing generic WAL records is defined in

 To perform a WAL-logged data update using the generic WAL record facility, follow these steps:

 state = GenericXLogStart(relation)- start construction of a generic WAL record for the given relation.

 page = GenericXLogRegisterBuffer(state, buffer, flags)- register a buffer to be modified within the current generic WAL record.
 This function returns a pointer to a temporary copy of the buffer's page, where modifications should be made.
 (Do not modify the buffer's contents directly.)
 The third argument is a bit mask of flags applicable to the operation.
 Currently the only such flag is

 GENERIC_XLOG_FULL_IMAGE, which indicates that a full-page image rather than a delta update should be included in the WAL record.
 Typically this flag would be set if the page is new or has been rewritten completely.

 GenericXLogRegisterBuffercan be repeated if the WAL-logged action needs to modify multiple pages.

 Apply modifications to the page images obtained in the previous step.